-The "RING" installation procedure is very similar to installing a "BUS" configuration with the exception of removing jumper JP3 on the expansion cards on two UM4 Units or jumper JP15 on two UM8/UM16 Units and adding expansion cables from the first Unit to the last Unit.
-These additional expansion cables from the first Unit to the last Unit.
-These additional expansion cables from the first Unit to the last Unit creates the "RING".
-KVM stations on any switch in the system can access all computers.
+The "RING" installation procedure is very similar to installing a "BUS" configuration with the exception of removing jumper JP1 on the expansion cards on two Units and adding an expansion cable(s) from the first Unit to the last Unit.
+This additional expansion cable(s) from the first Unit to the last Unit creates the "RING".